 - Then take your fingers and press down into the dough, creating small dimples or wells across the surface.
 (Be careful not to tear holes in the dough.)

-- Softly press your sliced tomatoes and/or olives into the dimples you just made.
+- Softly press your sliced tomatoes and garlic into the dimples you just made.
 Don't press all the way down.
 Sprinkle the chopped herbs across the dough.
 Drizzle the final 1 Tablespoon of Olive Oil across the dough.
 Follow with a sprinkle of flaky sea salt your liking.

 - If you jiggle the pan the dough should wobble back and forth.